netlify/markdown-to-sanity/bin/blogs/2017-08-29-replacing-our-search-with-algolia-and-why.md

 title: Replacing our search with Algolia
 authors:
   - Brian Douglas
-image: /img/blog/algolia-logo-light.png
+image: /v3/img/blog/algolia-logo-light.png
 short_title: Using Aloglia for search
 topics:
   - insights
 tags:
   - algolia
-  - search
+  - Search
-  - hugo
+  - Hugo
 format: blog
 description: >-
   Netlify has been using Algolia for search on our public marketing page for a